sr320/course-fish546-2016/00-Notes/slides.md

 - I will use a partially flipped model

-- Likewise you will be expected to make some progress outside of class.
+- Likewise you will be expected to make progress outside of class.